Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthAs far as performance goes, the GeForce GTX 275 should in theory be a bit better than the GeForce GTX 260 overall. (explain)
+Memory BandwidthThe GeForce GTX 275 should theoretically perform just a bit faster than the GeForce GTX 260 in general. (explain)

-Texel RateThe GeForce GTX 275 will be much (more or less 37%) better at anisotropic filtering than the GeForce GTX 260. (explain)
+Texel RateThe GeForce GTX 275 will be quite a bit (about 37%) faster with regards to AF than the GeForce GTX 260. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison